 Factors that lower the score (increase authenticity):

-- Consistent phenomenology across decades and unrelated witness groups
+- Consistent phenomenology across decades and unrelated witness groups;

-- Scientific or academic studies (university parapsychology departments, materials analysis, geophysical surveys)
+- Scientific or academic studies (university parapsychology departments, materials analysis, geophysical surveys);

-- Predictable phenomena that later occurred and were documented in real time
+- Predictable phenomena that later occurred and were documented in real time;

-- Physical evidence is still extant and available for examination
+- Physical evidence is still extant and available for examination;

 Factors that raise the score (increase the likelihood of a hoax):

-- Origin story tied to an eBay, Etsy, or Craigslist sale advertised as “haunted”
+- Origin story tied to an eBay, Etsy, or Craigslist sale advertised as “haunted;”

-- Photographic or video evidence displaying obvious digital manipulation or modern artifacts
+- Photographic or video evidence displaying obvious digital manipulation or modern artifacts;

-- Sudden surge in reported activity coinciding with media contracts
+- Sudden surge in reported activity coinciding with media contracts;

 Why the HCR is Important

-While most websites repeat legends without critical filters, the HCR instantly signals which cases belong in academic discussion and which belong in the world of modern creepypasta.
+1) It separates scholarship from entertainment: While most websites repeat the same stories without critical filters, the HCR instantly signals which cases may be genuine paranormal manifestations and which belong in the world of modern creepypasta.

-No other paranormal database currently applies a rigorous, reproducible authenticity metric across haunted locations, entities, and cursed/haunted objects.
+4) Benchmark: No other paranormal database currently applies a rigorous, reproducible authenticity metric across haunted locations, entities, and cursed/haunted objects.
 The HCR positions The Horror Collection as the most credible and analytical resource in the field.

 Cryptid Credibility Index (CCI)